We may earn commission from affiliate links →

 Pamukkale Hot Springs Guide – Entrance Fees, How To Get There & More

 If you do a Google search for the top attractions to see in Turkey, the hot springs of Pamukkale will 100% appear very close to the top of the list.
-The natural rock pools of Pamukkale are one of Turkey’s most visited destinations and also one of the most gorgeous.
+The natural rock pools of Pamukkale are one of Turkey’s most visited destinations and one of the most gorgeous.

 If weird and beautiful sights are your things, this is for you.
 However, this spot isn’t just a little odd and very wonderful.
 It’s also stunningly beautiful.

-No doubt, you’ve seen Pamukkale on the TV or online.
+No doubt, you’ve seen Pamukkale in Turkey on TV or online.
 It’s blindingly white, has terraces that run down a mountainside, and glassy blue water on top.
 Of course, Pamukkale is far more than that, but that’s the eye-watering visual you’ll get when you see a picture of it for the first time!

 First things first, however, what on earth is Pamukkale?

 When you see a picture of the Pamukkale thermal pools landscape, you’ll be forgiven for experiencing a little confusion.
 It’s the middle of summer (probably), and all you see is a snowy white landscape.